cpwr-devops/DevOps-Examples-Doc/docs/pipelines/readme.md

 ## Other Code examples

-Any code examples are stored in a GitHub repository located at  [https://github.com/cpwr-devops/DevOps-Examples/](https://github.com/cpwr-devops/DevOps-Examples/).
+Code examples are stored in this GitHub repository [https://github.com/cpwr-devops/DevOps-Examples/](https://github.com/cpwr-devops/DevOps-Examples/).

 - The **example pipelines using Shared Library technology** will be stored in the *vars* folder.
 - **Code related to these pipelines** (class definitions) will be stored in the *src* folder.